-We told you last summer about the R22 phase out and with summer approaching, Air Engineers Service Experts wanted to remind you of your courses of action.
+Last summer we told you about the R22 phase out and with cooling season approaching, Air Engineers Service Experts wanted to remind you of your courses of action.

-If you have an AC system installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+If you have an AC system installed before 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-You can get recycled R22 now for existing air conditioners that use this certain refrigerant.
+You can obtain recycled R22 now for existing air conditioners that use this certain refrigerant.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioner was produced before January 2010, you have some options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioner was produced before January 2010, you have a few options:

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
 However, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?